steph-inners/steph-inners.github.io/index.md

 [Download blank itinerary](/Day hike itinerary.pdf)

 ## Media recommendations
+### Must-read books
+1. Thinking, Fast and Slow
+2. Frankenstein
+3. A Scanner Darkly (by Philip K. Dick)
+4. The Wind-Up Bird Chronicle (by Haruki Murakami)
 ### Video games everyone should play at least once
 1. Disco Elysium
 2. Spiritfarer
+3. Minecraft (Classic "Survival Mode," with friends)

+## Free remote cross-platform Minecraft server hosting
+I have no affiliation with this site, just good experiences: https://bedocker.com

 ## Recipes I make when my parents are over for dinner
 These recipes serve (at least) 4 people and still taste good with onions, garlic, and mushrooms removed (allergies are a bummer).
 I get garlic-free and onion-free stocks, sauces and dressings from [Fody Foods](https://www.fodyfoods.com/)